Location | Your school |

 The main prop for the animation is an invertebrate made from materials such as clay or plasticine.
 Pipe cleaners or sticks can be used for legs and antennae.

 Invertebrate props will be 'acting' outdoors.
-The props need to be no larger than the palm of your hand, moveable and robust enough to move through the environment.
+The props need to be no larger than the palm of a hand, moveable and robust enough to move through the environment.
 One main prop per student should be made with additional props such as eggs, webs and individual features made to support the script.

 Field of Mars incursion - Day 2 - Animation day